ministryofjustice/moj-frontend/docs/style-guide.md

 For guidance or long-form content, spell them out on first mention (following the [abbreviations and acronyms guidance on GOV.UK](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#abbreviations-and-acronyms)).

 You should write acronyms and initialisms entirely in upper case, even if some words are prepositions like 'of'.
-For example, ROSH instead of RoSH.
+For example, ROSH instead of RoSH and MOJ instead of MoJ.
 This is because:

 - studies, such as in the [Memory and Cognition journal article on reader ability](https://link.springer.com/article/10.3758/BF03198246), suggest that abbreviations written in a mix of upper and lower case are harder to read, especially for less skilled readers
 - it follows the convention established by the abbreviation of [ROTL for release on temporary licence](#rotl-%28release-on-temporary-licence%29) and so helps to improve consistency